-Policy: Policy: Subrecipient Title VI Program Monitoring Number: 704 Adopted by General Manager under a Delegation of Authority by the Board of Directors in Resolution #01-16, dated October 25, 2001.
-Effective Date: 05/16/17 Page 2 of 3
+Policy: Subrecipient Title VI Program Monitoring Number: 704 Delegation of General Manager under a f Authority by the Board of Resolution #01-16, dated October Effective Date: 05/16/17 Page 2 of 3

 C. Title VI Program

 A document developed by an FTA recipient to demonstrate how the recipient is complying with Title VI requirements.
 Direct and primary recipients must submit their Title VI Programs to FTA every three years.
 The Title VI Program must be approved by the recipient's board of directors or appropriate governing entity or official(s) responsible for policy decisions prior to submission to FTA.